6 Best Face Oils for Glowing Skin This Winter (And How to Use Them Properly)

 After using it consistently for a few weeks, I saw a significant improvement in my skin’s texture and overall appearance.
 My complexion looked more even, and the dry patches that used to plague me during the colder months were completely gone.
 I also appreciated that it didn’t clog my pores, which is always a fear with using oils on combination skin.

 One of the things I love most about Indie Lee Squalane Oil is its versatility.
 I have used it as a standalone oil, mixed with moisturiser, and added to my foundation for a dewy finish.
 I even apply it to the ends of my hair for added shine.
-My husband frequently tries to get his hand on this product to use as a beard oil too!
+My husband frequently tries to get his hands on this product to use as a beard oil too!

 2. Augustinus Bader The Face Oil 10mls, £73